kuldeepr36/College-Projects/README.md

 # College-Projects
+final_projec_code: Developed T-20 cricket model using data mining techniques, which involves fetching the data from cricket website.
+Clean the downloaded data to perform analysis and to predict outcome of the match using R, Tableau and Python.

 Booking Room: The WebApp is developed using PHP,HTML and MySQL language. it is deployed using c9.io click on the link https://itp-module-x14346081.c9users.io/